renebarto/baremetal/doc/tutorials/14-memory-management.md

   - Line 97: The member `totalFreedCount` is only defined when memory tracing is enabled.
 It holds the cumulative number of blocks freed in a bucket over time
   - Line 99: The member `totalFreed` is only defined when memory tracing is enabled.
 It holds the cumulative amount of memory freed in a bucket over time
   - Line 102: The member `freeList` points to the first memory block administration of a list of blocks that were freed and not yet re-used
-- Line 103-145: We declare the class `HeapAllocator`
+- Line 108-150: We declare the class `HeapAllocator`
   - Line 112: The member `m_heapName` holds the name of the heap for debugging purposes.
 This is passed to the constructor
   - Line 114: The member `m_next` holds the pointer to the next address that is still free for allocation
   - Line 116: The member `m_limit` holds the pointer to one byte beyond the last address available for the heap
-  - Line 118: The member `m_reserve` holds an amount of memory reserved for other purposes (e.g. allocated a block that does not fit in any bucket)
+  - Line 118: The member `m_reserve` holds an amount of memory reserved for other purposes (e.g. a block allocated that does not fit in any bucket)
   - Line 120: The member `m_buckets` holds the pointers to the first memory block information for each bucket
   - Line 123: The static member `s_bucketSizes` holds the size of each bucket.
 Any values equal to 0 are unused buckets
   - Line 130: We declare the constructor, which received the heap name
   - Line 132: We declare the `Setup()` method, which is used to set the start address, size, and reserved space for the heap
-  - Line 134: We declare the `GetFreeSpace()` method, which returns the amount of unused memory space in the heap (excluding returned an unused previously allocated blocks)
+  - Line 134: We declare the `GetFreeSpace()` method, which returns the amount of unused memory space in the heap (excluding returned any unused returned previously allocated blocks)
   - Line 135: We declare the `Allocate()` method, which allocates a block of memory, and returns the pointer to the memory block
   - Line 136: We declare the `Rellocate()` method, which reallocates a block of memory (allocates a block of the newly requested size, copies the contents, and frees the original), and returns the pointer to the new memory block
-  - Line 137: We declare the `Free()` method, which frees a block of memory
+  - Line 137: We declare the `Free()` method, which frees an allocated block of memory
   - Line 140: The method `DumpStatus()` is only defined when memory tracing is enabled.
 It logs information on the currently allocated and free memory blocks
   - Line 142: The method `GetCurrentAllocatedBlockCount()` is only defined when memory tracing is enabled.